ENCCS/julia-intro/content/index.rst

 in HPC as it supports both threading and distributed-memory parallelisation as well as GPU computing.

-This lesson starts with the basics of Julia, its syntax, multiple-dispatch paradigm, package development and best practices.
-It then moves on to topics relevant to high-performance scientific computing, including an overview of powerful libraries for modeling and machine learning, visualization, parallelization and GPU computing.
+This lesson covers the basics of Julia: its syntax, multiple-dispatch paradigm, package development and best practices.
+It thus covers the necessary prerequisites to follow the two other ENCCS lessons on Julia:

+- `Julia for High Performance Scientific Computing <https://enccs.github.io/julia-for-hpc/>`__
+- `Julia for High Performance Data Analysis <https://enccs.github.io/julia-for-hpda/>`__

 .. prereq::

    - Experience in one or more programming languages.
+   - Basic familiarity with a command line (terminal) interface.

 .. toctree::
    :hidden: